students-experiments/ride-share-project/README.md

 To get the app up and running,  request permission to use firebase resources.

 1. Client Side React App:
+	- Access the firebase sdk config under firebase console-> settings -> General -> Config button
-	- Access the firebase sdk config, copy the config values and paste in the file: client/src/components/Context/firebase.js
+	- Copy the config values to be placed in the file: client/src/components/Context/firebase.js
-	- Replace the environment variables with config key value pairs.
+	- Replace the environment variables with config key value pairs that were just copied.
 	- Steps detailed here: [How to add config to firebase web app](https://firebase.google.com/docs/web/setup#config-object "How to add config to firebase web app")
 2. Server side - functions express server:
 	- We also access firebase on the server side and the access mechanism is by using service accounts.
-	- Go to project console, settings -> service accounts ->.
-Generate Key.
+	- Go to project console, settings -> service accounts -> Generate Key.
-	- store that key as JSON file on the machine.
+	- Store that key as JSON file on the machine.
 	- on the terminal:
 		 `Mac terminal: $export GOOGLE_APPLICATION_CREDENTIALS = "[path to json]"` `Windows: $env:GOOGLE_APPLICATION_CREDENTIALS="[path to json]"`